jhkamm/notes-rest-service/README.md

 # Notes REST Service for DISQO Interview
 Provides a simple RESTful API for creating, reading, updating and deleting notes.
-Uses SpringBoot framework for RESTful API functionality and MySQL for storage.
+Uses SpringBoot framework for RESTful API functionality, MySQL for storage and Gradle for building.

-Supports both Gradle and Maven as build systems.

 Dependencies for running:
 * gradle